-Over three volumes the book explores the mining history of Spain's Sierra Almagrera and Las Herrerías.
+Over four volumes the book explores the mining history of Spain's Sierra Almagrera and Las Herrerías.
 Journey "back in time" and learn how lumps of rock were extracted and of the alchemy that transformed them into lead, silver and iron.

 Volume One examines the History, Science and Technology that shaped the Sierra Almagrera's mining heritage.

 Volume Two sees iron ore gain supremacy over lead and silver, and the Men from Bilbao introduce mechanisation.

 Volume Three investigates how water was harvested in this arid region, and examines the impact of modern-day farming on this precious resource.

 Volume Four delves into the working lives of those men and boys who spent months on end toiling to make the mine owners rich, and the effect that such work had on them.

 This work was never intended as a serious research document, but somehow it became a rather detailed study, not just of the Sierra Almagrera, but of the surrounding area.
 Its haphazard development now makes it very difficult for me to acknowledge all of my sources.
 So many pictures and so much information was grabbed from internet searches, often after going down several pathways, that I have no idea where some of it came from.